 - Eat a healthy, well-balanced diet.

 - bad taste or odor in your mouth

 - changes in tooth position or spaces developing

 - receding gums

 - vague, itchy feeling around the gums

 - pus between the teeth

-If you’re experiencing any of those symptoms, contact the dentist for visit right away.
+If you’re experiencing any of those symptoms, contact our office for an appointment.

 What are the treatment options for gum disease?

 The type of treatment required depends on the progress of the disease.
-At an early stage of gum disease your dentist will recommend a professional cleaning followed by a daily brushing and flossing regimen to remove the excess plaque and bacteria and allow your gums to heal.
+At an early stage of gum disease we will recommend a professional cleaning followed by a daily brushing and flossing regimen to remove the excess plaque and bacteria and allow your gums to heal.